twschool-full-stack-bootcamp/Gradle-builds-Java-projects/README.md

 ```

 ## Practice Output
-- Please push this gradle project to a new repository named **first-gradle-java-project** in your Github.
+- Please push the gradle project to your Github
 - Commit your repostory link to complete this Question..